zeroc-ice/ice-builder-gradle/README.md

 }
 ```

-Generate the same dictionary, but this time with an index on the members:
+Generate the same dictionary, but this time with an index on the data member(s) of the `Foo` structure:

 ```gradle
 slice {